 Conserve Energy – And Change to Renewable Energy

 Walk, bicycle, and use public transport more.
 Drive.
 Not only is it healthier and helps preserve precious energy sources, but you will also save money.
 As per research from the American Public Transportation Association, households that use public transport can reduce their household expenditures by $6,200 annually, over the typical U.S. family spends on food each year.

 There are scores of different ways that you can conserve energy.

 You can turn lights off and unplug appliances when they aren’t being used and substitute cold water to get warm whenever practical.
 Other tiny actions you may take include weather-stripping your doors and windows rather than overheating or overcooling your house and workplace.
 (A bonus is a fantastic workplace temperature also promotes productivity) one way to begin is to receive a free energy audit from the regional utility.

 Whenever you can, select renewable energy over fossil fuels.
 By way of instance, a lot of municipal utilities now provide green energy options so you can find some or all your energy from solar, wind, or other renewable energy resources.

 Reduce Your Carbon Footprint

-Many human activities–by utilizing coal-fired power plants to create the power to driving gasoline-powered vehicles cause greenhouse gas emissions which heat the air and contribute to climate change.
+Many human activities–by utilizing coal-fired power plants to create the power to driving gasoline-powered vehicles to cause greenhouse gas emissions which heat the air and contribute to climate change.

 Researchers are already seeing substantial climate fluctuations which point to the probability of serious effects.
-Some situations foresee increasing drought which may further reduce water and food supplies and, at precisely the exact same time, increasing sea levels which will submerge coastal and southern areas and make millions of environmental refugees.
+Some situations foresee increasing drought which may further reduce water and food supplies and, at precisely the same time, increasing sea levels which will submerge coastal and southern areas and make millions of environmental refugees.